Pierre-Alexandre35/plagius/README.md

   - Testing, documentation, version control, continuous integration
 - Recommended: study the literature on plagiarism detection

-## Roadmap
-- Add the search engine project
-- Add a blank target for every links
-- Redesign some of the buttons (color and hover effect)
-- Add a news section with personnal articles

 ## Contributions
 - Hassan Khan, Northeastern University student